Skip to content

 • UI - Beautiful web component for wallet connection

-• Adapters - Built-in support for Xaman, Crossmark, GemWallet, and WalletConnect
+• Adapters - Built-in support for Xaman, Crossmark, GemWallet, WalletConnect, Ledger hardware wallets, Xyra, and Otsu

 Note: The xrpl package is required for transaction types and utilities.